 Energy and Climate Change

-The Energy and Climate Change unit addresses a broad spectrum of challenges with an EU, policy-oriented focus and in the wider geopolitical context.
-The unit also acts as a ‘club’ for both EU and non-EU stakeholders and decision-makers to discuss and analyse possible solutions to today’s energy and climate challenges and to promote these solutions.
+The European Union stands at the forefront of international efforts to develop and implement cost-effective international and domestic climate change policies to ensure that the EU meets its targets for 2020 and beyond, especially with regard to reducing greenhouse gas emissions.
+In support of this commitment, the Energy and Climate Change research unit at CEPS investigates a broad spectrum of challenges in these two related policy domains, from both an EU and the wider geopolitical perspective.
+The unit also acts as a ‘club’ for stakeholders, decision-makers and experts to discuss and analyse possible solutions to today’s energy and climate challenges and ways to effectively promote and implement these solutions.

 Our principal activities include:

 - CEPS Publications: on Energy and Climate Change

 - In-depth research projects